finbourne/notifications-sdk-csharp/sdk/docs/EventTypesApi.md

                 // uncomment the below to set overrides at the request level
                 // ResourceListOfEventTypeSchema result = apiInstance.ListEventTypes(opts: opts);

-                // [EXPERIMENTAL] ListEventTypes: Lists all of the available event types.
+                // ListEventTypes: Lists all of the available event types.
                 ResourceListOfEventTypeSchema result = apiInstance.ListEventTypes();
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }